SLELO PRISM

 IMPACTS:

-Fanwort has the ability to overwinter and grow rapidly in the spring and summer, outcompeting and dominating the native vegetation.
+Fanwort can overwinter and grow rapidly in the spring and summer, outcompeting and dominating native vegetation.
 Fanwort’s dense foliage reduces light availability for benthic organisms and native plants.
 This results in a decline in populations of fish and other animals dependent on these native organisms.
-Dissolved oxygen is also depleted as fanwort decays in autumn, causing a reduction in animal populations.
-Below is a photo that shows how thick fanwort masses can become.
+Large diebacks of fanwort can result in reduced dissolved oxygen levels that can impact populations of aquatic species.

 IDENTIFICATION: